 Don’t panic if you don’t know where the word is stressed.
 Listen to people when they talk or take a look at a dictionary.
 The really good ones show you exactly how each word is pronounced.

-But while this trick is very useful, it doesn’t help if you don’t know whether a word is feminine or masculine.
+While this trick is very useful, it doesn’t help if you don’t know whether a word is feminine or masculine.
 So here is a little secret: The clue is at end of the word.
-Portuguese nouns ending in “-a” are generally feminine, while those ending in “-o” tend to be masculine.
+Portuguese nouns ending in -a are generally feminine, while those ending in -o tend to be masculine.
 Knowing that is enough to guess the right gender in most cases (as always, there are exceptions).
-But be aware, you’re going to make a lot of mistakes in the beginning!
-Instead of giving up, just laugh at them and see them as an opportunity to learn.
+But be aware, you’re going to make a lot of mistakes in the beginning, and there’s no tip to learn Portuguese that will help you avoid that.
+Instead of giving up, just laugh at the errors and see them as an opportunity to learn.
 With a bit of training and the tricks above, you’ll improve very quickly.

 We want it all, and we want it now, right?
-Every time I started learning a language, I wanted to be able to conjugate verbs very very quickly.
+Every time I started learning a language, I wanted to be able to conjugate verbs very, very quickly.
 Portuguese has thousands of verbs, so you won’t be able to learn all of them at the beginning, let alone conjugate them.
 Knowing which ones you don’t need to learn is a good start.
 After that, you need to know which verbs you should learn first.
-Here are my top three: ser (to be), estar (to be), and ir (to go).
+Here are my top three: ser (“to be”), estar (also “to be”) and ir (“to go”).

-Other verb tenses are also important, but these are the perfect ones to start with.
+Other verb tenses will also come up, but these are the perfect ones to start with.

 Get A Social Life